apaquette/Web-Programming-Coursework/README.md

 > **Note**: This coursework was completed for **Web Programming Client and Framework** at **Canadore College** in **2021**.
 It may not reflect my current conding practices or skill level.

 ## Course Description
 This is the second course in web programming for standard browsers.
-Students use their knowledge of HTMLand CSS, and progress to usingJavaScript, the programming language of the Web, in the context of a current JavaScript framework such asjQuery.
+Students use their knowledge of HTML and CSS, and progress to usingJavaScript, the programming language of the Web, in the context of a current JavaScript framework such as jQuery.

 The Document Object Model (DOM) and how it is manipulated is also studied.
 Throughout this progression oftopics, JavaScript is continually used to access and modify the content and appearance of documents throughthe DOM interface.
-Students learn to add advanced user interactions by adding widgets and animations fromthe chosen framework.
+Students learn to add advanced user interactions by adding widgets and animations from the chosen framework.

 ## 📅 Course Details
 **Course**: CIS224 - Web Programming Client and Framework